Snowmass 2021 whitepaper: Proton structure at the precision frontier: Methodology

-Although studying the impact of various experimental systematic decorrelations can very useful in general, such decorrelation models should be vetted by the original experimental collaboration, as they are the ones who best understand the origins of those systematics.
+Although studying the impact of various experimental systematic decorrelations can very useful in general, such decorrelation models should be vetted by the original experimental collaboration, i.e., by the measurement's authors who best understand the origins of those systematics.